Literacy at Howick

 Reading in school and at home

 At Howick we understand the importance of children reading at home.
 Each week the children in EYFS and KS1 are sent home with phonics sounds and games which will help them to practice the skills learnt in class.
+Children in KS2 have their guided reading book with set home learning alongside another text.

 We promote the value of reading and storytelling with our parents and send home directed comments to promote discussion and further extension of vocabulary as part of the home reading routine.